NWChemEx-Project/DeveloperTools/dox/CodeStructure.md

   - Likely to be a thin wrapper

 The final component of `Runtime` is `CalculationState`.
 Of the three components this is likely the least straightforward.
-Its purpose is two-fold to decrease coupling among components and to serve as the mechanism for logging the calculation's state.
-Exactly how this all goes down is outlined below in the section [XXX](#link-to-section); for now, we present a summary of its features:
+Its purpose is two-fold: to decrease coupling among components and to serve as the mechanism for logging the calculation's state.
+Exactly how this all goes down is outlined on the [Program Flow](ProgramFlow.md) page; for now, we present a summary of its features.

 - Contains a record of results
   - Map between conditions under which result was generated and said result